 Is Indonesia sunni or shia?

 The majority of Muslims in Indonesia are Sunni.
 Shia only represents around 1 millions Indonesians in the Jakarta area.
 Also elsewhere in Java, Madura and Sumatera, There are also significant numbers of Protestants, Buddhists, Catholics, Hindus and Confucianists.
-This futher supports diverse Jakarta Religious Demographics.
+This further supports diverse Jakarta Religious Demographics.
 In Jakarta there are many religious sites representing the official and the minority faiths, these include:

 Istiqlal Mosque in Jakarta